mmu-webdesign/l4-IWD-web-block/rwd-1-preparation.md

 ### The theme of your content

-For simplicity we’re asking you to develop the content for your portfolio based on yourself and your job.
+For simplicity we’re asking you to develop the content for your portfolio based on a topic of your choice.
+It could include your work, hobbies, holidays or other interest.
+The content including text and images must be original - created by you.

-- **About me** – engaging text to attract and inform the user.
-Mindful of Search Engine Optimization (SEO), using relevant keywords and such.
-Tell the reader something about yourself.
+- **About me** – About me – engaging text to attract and inform the user about the author of this page.
+You should be mindful of Search Engine Optimisation (SEO), using relevant keywords and metadata.
+You may want to include links to your social media feeds in this section if you have them.
 150 words maximum.
-You may want to include links to your social media feeds in this section if you have them.

-- **Work experience** – details of your current and previous work experience.
-Include relevant links and media.
-200 words maximum. **NOTE** - If you have no work experience change this section to **Interests** in relation to your course.
+- **Topic Title** – Again engaging text about your chosen topic.
+Include relevant links.
+200 words maximum.

-However, in recent years some students have created successful pages by making a particular theme from work or home (a hobby) as the focus.
-If you would prefer to do this, **please agree the topic with tutors before proceeding any further**.
+In recent years some students have created successful pages by selecting a particular theme from work or home life, hobbies, sports, holidays or obsessions (often their cars).
+If in doubt, talk to the tutors.

 ## Original images for the gallery

 It is important that your portfolio includes original media.
 Everyone has a camera in their pocket: be creative, take some original photos to illustrate your theme and to engage the user.

-- Take or create three original images to illustrate things important to you.
+- Take or create three original images to illustrate your chosen topic.
 - Usually these are photographs (jpeg format).
 - If they are illustrations either gif, svg or png formats may be more relevant.
 - If they can all be the same orientation (landscape or portrait) it does make things simpler, but is not essential.